Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Walk.

-This list can be supplemented or narrowed, the main thing here is to decide on the purpose of observation and take the first step.
+This list can be expanded or narrowed; the main thing here is to decide on the purpose of observation and take the first step.

-The reader may have a completely fair question: why should the teacher not engage in such observation himself?
-An experienced, attentive teacher is able to quickly identify children who, from his point of view, will experience problems.
-But the teacher has a completely different task, purely pedagogical.
-He is able to understand what kind of children will find it difficult in the future, but it is not his task to determine what will make it difficult for this or that child.
+The reader may have a completely fair question: why doesn’t the teacher himself engage in such observation?
+An experienced, attentive teacher can quickly identify children who, from his point of view, will experience problems.
+But the teacher has a completely different task, a purely pedagogical one.
+He is in able to understand, which children will have difficulty in the future, but it is not his task to determine why this or that child will have difficulty.

-The teacher can help the psychologist in identifying children at risk: fill out a questionnaire or a questionnaire for assessing the behavior of children.
+The teacher can help the psychologist identify children at risk: fill out a questionnaire or questionnaire to assess children's behavior.

-It should be clearly understood that identifying the causes and mechanisms of the problems (developmental features) of the child discovered during the observation process is no longer the task of a screening, but an in-depth psychological examination.
+It should be clearly understood that identifying the causes and mechanisms of problems (developmental features) of a child discovered during observation is no longer a task of screening, but of an in-depth psychological examination.

-It is convenient to enter the primary observation results into a table (see Table 1).
-If there are problems in a particular area, a cross or a tick is put in the corresponding column.
-It should be borne in mind that in a situation of significant severity of features (problems) in any area, there may be several such marks.
+It is convenient to enter the primary observation results in a table (see Table 1).
+If there are problems in a particular area, a cross or a tick is placed in the corresponding column.
+It should be borne in mind that in a situation of significant severity of features (problems) in any area there may be several such marks.
 In the future, if the task of observation includes clarification or qualitative specificity of problems, it is more convenient to use additional forms (see the corresponding section).

 Serial number